Alpine-DAV/ascent/src/docs/sphinx/developer_docs/BuildEnvironment.rst

     manually, consult :ref:`building` for specific build options for each dependency.

-Here are the current versions of vtkm and vtkh we build and test against:
+Here is the current version of VTK-m  we are using:

 .. literalinclude:: ../../../../hashes.txt
     :linenos: